RustamLee/RustamLee/README.md

-### Junior Frontend Developer
+### Student at UTN National Technological University

-- 🔭 I’m currently working in a huge retail company as a Project manager;
+- 🔭 I’m a student of Technical University in Programming at UTN MDP;
 - 🤔 I’m looking for opportunities to grow in the field of web development;
 - 📫 How to reach me: sent me a message on LinkedIn: [Rustam Sagaddinov](https://www.linkedin.com/in/rustam-sagaddinov);